tylerho5/cs336-rutgers/project_2/FRONTEND_README.md

 # Start the development server
 npm run dev

+# Navigate back to the root if needed
+# cd ../..
 ```

 The application will be available at http://localhost:3000

 ### 4. Stopping the Application

-To stop both the backend and frontend services that were started with `./run_ec_project.sh`, press `Ctrl+C` in the terminal where the script is running.
+To stop both the backend and frontend services that were started with `./project_2/run_ec_project.sh`, press `Ctrl+C` in the terminal where the script is running.

 ## How It Works